octo-technology/OpenTezos/docs/dapp/temple.md

 You can send funds to any address by manually filling the recipient.
 Or you can choose from one of your addresses by clicking on the list at the bottom of the page (third spot)

-Send 100 XTZ (or another amount) to your first account.
+Send 100 Tez (or another amount) to your first account.
 A confirmation page will pop up.
 You can review some information on this page: transaction amount, receiver and fees.